brandoncc/monthly_calendar/README.md

 # ...
 ```

-This usage will allow you to easily do something like render the value as a response from a web server.
+These methods will allow you to easily do something like render the value as a response from a web server.

 ## Contributing